simonpf/gsoc/doc/design.md

 This report documents the implementation of deep neural networks in TMVA.
-After a brief description of the neural network model and the algorithms involved in the training and evaluation of such networks, the design of the implementation is outlined.
+After a brief description of the neural network model and the algorithms involved in the training and evaluation of these networks, the design of the implementation is outlined.
 The implementation currently consists of two abstraction layers, a low-level interface and an object oriented model neural network model.
-The low-level interface describes the numerically demanding tasks, that are critical for the performance of the implementation and will be optimized for optimal performance.
+The low-level interface describes the numerically demanding tasks, that are critical for the performance of the implementation and will be optimized for the underlying computational architecture.
 The object-oriented neural network model will be used to implement the actual training of the network and will make use of the low-level interface.

+# Mathematical Notation

+Through this document, scalars will be written in regular, vectors in bold ($\mathbf{u}$) and matrices in capital bold ($\mathbf{W}$).
+Superscripts denote layer indices, as in $\mathbf{u}^l$ for the activation vector of the $l$th layer and subscript indices denote tensor indices as in $W^l_{i,j}$ for the weights of the $l$th layers in tensor representation.

 # The Neural Network Model

-For this implementation we restrict ourselves to feedforward neural networks, where the activations $\mathbf{u}^l \in \mathbb{R}^{n_l}$ of a layer $l$ are computed from the activations of the previous layer using
+For this specific implementation we restrict ourselves to feedforward neural networks, where the activations $\mathbf{u}^l \in \mathbb{R}^{n_l}$ of a layer $l$ are computed from the activations of the previous layer using